Crispus Attucks: Early life and ethnic origins

 Attucks was born in Framingham, Massachusetts.
 Town histories of Framingham written in 1847 and 1887 describe him as a slave of Deacon William Brown, though it is unclear whether Brown was his original owner.
 In 1750, Brown advertised for the return of a runaway slave named Crispas.
+The advertisement from the Boston Gazette states:

+Ran-away from his Master William Brown, of Framingham, on the 30th of Sept. last, a Molatto Fellow, about 27 Years of Age, name Crispas, 6 feet two Inches high, short curl'd Hair, his Knees near together than common; had on a light colour'd Bearskin Coat, plain brown Fustian Jacket, or brown all-Wool one, new Buckskin Breeches, blue Yarn Stockings, and a check'd woollen Shirt.

-In the advertisement, Brown describes Attucks and his clothing when he was last seen.
-He also said that a reward of 10 pounds would be given to whoever found and returned Attucks to him.
+Brown promised a reward of 10 pounds to whoever found and returned Attucks to him.
+As the Wampanoag typically had straight black hair, Attucks being described as having short, curly hair is not consistent with his being a full-blooded Indian, but it is consistent with his having a mixed African-Wampanoag ancestry.
 Attucks's status at the time of the massacre as a free person or a runaway slave has been a matter of debate for historians.

 Attucks became a sailor and whaler, and he spent much of his life at sea or working around the docks along the Atlantic seaboard.
 In an 1874 article in The American Historical Record, Jebe B. Fisher recounts a passage in the memoirs of Boston Tea Party participant George R.T.
-Hewes, which stated that at the time of the massacre, Attucks "was a Nantucket Indian, belonging onboard a whale ship of Mr. Folgers, then in the harbor, and he remembers a distinct war whoop which he yelled... the mob whistling, screaming, and rending like an Indian yell."
-Attucks often went by the alias Michael Johnson in order to avoid being caught after his escape from slavery.
+Hewes, which stated that at the time of the massacre, Attucks "was a Nantucket Indian, belonging on board a whale ship of Mr. Folgers, then in the harbor, and he remembers a distinct war whoop which he yelled... the mob whistling, screaming, and rending like an Indian yell."
+Attucks often went by the alias Michael Johnson to avoid being caught after his escape from slavery.
 He may only have been temporarily in Boston in early 1770, having recently returned from a voyage to the Bahamas.
 He was due to leave shortly afterward on a ship for North Carolina.